usmaanalii/javascript/JavaScript30/analysis.md

 ### array

-When dealing with arrays, you need to be aware of the references.
+When dealing with arrays, you need to be aware of the concept of references.

 ``` javascript
 const players = ['Wes', 'Sarah', 'Ryan', 'Poppy'];
 const team = players;
 ```

-Here, modifying the `team` array's values will modify the `players` array, for example
+Here, modifying the `team` array's values will actually modify the `players` array, for example

 ``` javascript
 team[3] = 'Lux';